jlalmes/trpc-openapi/README.md

 ## Authorization

 To create protected endpoints, just add `protected: true` to the `meta.openapi` object of each tRPC procedure.
-You can then authenticate each request in `createContext` function using the `Authorization` header.
+You can then authenticate each request in `createContext` function using the `Authorization` header with the `Bearer` scheme.

 Please explore a [complete example here](https://github.com/jlalmes/trpc-openapi/blob/master/examples/with-nextjs/server/router.ts).